BepInEx/Il2CppInterop/Documentation/Class-Injection.md

 # Class injection

-Starting with version `0.4.0.0`, managed classes can be injected into IL2CPP domain.
+Managed classes can be injected into Il2Cpp domain.
 Currently this is fairly limited, but functional enough for GC integration and implementing custom MonoBehaviors.

 ## How-to